karllabatista/AsynNotify/README.md

 # Notes

 - The user service has an in-memory database.
 This means that existing users are present in these in-memory database.
 - The notification-dispatcher worker has a routing channel that directs notifications through specific channels.
-For this project and for an initial architecture, the notification sending services were called *Faker<channel>Service*.
+For this project and for an initial architecture, the notification sending services were called *FakerChannelTypeService*.
 But the architecture has the possibility of adding a real email/SMS service.

 --------------------------------------